In this Nik Collection 5 review, you’ll find how to use Nik Collection with simple steps, and my experience using this popular photography plugin.

 Perspective Efex is an advanced tool aimed at correcting perspective deformation and other optical flaws.
 DxO offers an enormous database of cameras and lenses so you can correct distortions in one click.

-It also includes more advanced tools for fixing strong deformations, making it the best Nik Collection 3 plugin for architecture shots and other images where the deformation can be distracting for the viewer.
+It also includes more advanced tools for fixing strong deformations, making it the best Nik Collection 5 plugin for architecture shots and other images where the deformation can be distracting for the viewer.

-The interface changes depending on the photographic filter, but most of them include similar functions like a top bar to check the before/after, a zoom, the histogram, etc.
+Once you open your files in Nik Collection, the interface changes depending on the photographic filter, but most of them include similar functions like a top bar to check the before/after, a zoom, the histogram, etc.

 You can also change the settings for that specific filter from the “Settings” option in the bottom left corner.